 Problems Experienced With Gynaecomastia

-A man may experience breast pain ranging from a mild sensitivity to a continuous 'tension feeling' usually accompanied by pain.
-The condition causes many men to avoid participating in certain activities or to refrain from wearing certain clothing.
-This is due to embarrassment or emotional discomfort, interfering with the patient's lifestyle.
+A man with Gynecomastia may experience a range of uncomfortable conditions.
+These can include breast pain ranging from a mild sensitivity, to a continuous 'tension feeling' usually accompanied by pain.
+These situations often cause many men to avoid participating in certain activities or to refrain from wearing certain clothing, to a point where it regularly interferes with their lifestyle.

 What are the Causes of Male Breast Increases?

 - Excess Body Fat: One of the most common causes of excessive enlargement of the male breast tissue is the loss of a significant amount of weight.
 For example, men who undergo weight loss plastic surgery (e.g., gastric sleeve surgery, gastric banding) frequently develop gynecomastia as they lose excess weight.

 - Certain Medications: Medications that alter hormone levels could lead to the development of enlarged breasts in men.
 Patients must inform their surgeon which medications they take regularly.

 - Underlying Health Conditions: There are health conditions linked to the development of an enlarged male chest, including: